 Why have liposuction?

-Liposuction is performed to reduce the volume of fat.
-There are two main things, one is to remove a specific area of fat, say a lump sticking out, or asymmetry, and the other is a more generalised reduction in the volume.
+Liposuction is to reduce the volume of fat.
+There are two main things, one is to remove a specific area of fat, say a lump sticking out, or asymmetry.
+And the other is a more generalised reduction in the volume.

 For a very small or specific area, liposuction does extremely well to even out and to gain symmetry.
 We do use it for a general reduction in volume, but our advice as a medic would be to, first of all, try and use diet and exercise to reduce your weight naturally.
 For some people, however, this proves difficult and liposuction can certainly help with that.